How to Start a Map Art Business in 2026

 What makes MapMarked different from Canva or hiring a Fiverr designer?

 Canva requires design skills and 30+ minutes per personalized order.
 Fiverr designers cost $20–100 per piece and take 1–7 days per address.
-MapMarked generates print-ready, personalized map art for any address on earth in under a minute, with full commercial license, for a flat monthly subscription — no per-piece fees.
+MapMarked generates print-ready, personalized map art for any address on earth in under a minute, with a full commercial license, for free — no per-piece fees.
 When every customer wants a different address (their home, their venue, their vacation), the speed difference compounds fast.
-The math gets compelling after your 3rd or 4th custom order per month.

 The Math One More Time

-- One farmers market booth day: covers a month and a half
+• One farmers market booth day: a full day of retail-price sales

 The tool isn't an expense.
-It's the engine of a multi-channel map art business.
+It's the free engine of a multi-channel map art business.

 Pick the channels that fit your life.
 The natural starting point is two or three.
 Some sellers eventually run all five and start branching into hotels, hospitals, schools, and corporate gift programs after their first year.
 Choose your own adventure — the tool stays the same.

-MapMarked is a custom map art generation tool.
+MapMarked is a free custom map art generation tool.
 We make the designs.
 You build the business.
 There are no guarantees and no shortcuts — what you earn depends on the work you put in.
-We charge a flat monthly subscription.
 No commissions, no territories, no multi-level.
 The tool is the product.
 What you build with it is yours.

 Related guides (coming soon):